Manage Sandboxes

 Every sandbox requires a gateway.
 If you run openshell sandbox create without a gateway, the CLI auto-bootstraps a local gateway.

 If you plan to run sandboxes on a remote host or a cloud-hosted gateway, set up the gateway first.
-Refer to Deploy and Manage Gateways for deployment options and multi-gateway management.
+Refer to Manage Gateways for deployment options and multi-gateway management.

 To request GPU resources, add --gpu: